InteractSpa/stress_reporter/README.md

 # StressReporter

-Daemon that runs and reports on stressful stuff
+Daemon that runs and reports on stressful stuff.

-Was born with specific needs but may be extended to cover more scenarios
+Was born with specific needs but may be extended to cover more scenarios.
+Should help in understanding why a machine deserves to die.

+## Notice

+See the version number?
+0.0.1 - this is pre pre pre alpha, don't even think about using it in production.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'stress_reporter'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install stress_reporter

 ## Usage

-TODO: Write usage instructions here
+    stress_reporter [avg]

+avg defaults to 1.0
+If load average exceeds avg, runs various checks (well, not that various for the time being, just a passenger-status specific one), and logs to /tmp/xxxx

 ## Contributing